timalbert/livefortheline/source/_updates/2022-05-28-my-aunt-sall.blade.md

 <img alt="Beach Bike Ride" src="/assets/images/bbr.jpg" />

-She would take a downcast soul like mine with a rejected resume and with a walk to the jetty and back, be an encouragement, all the while inspiring a new career path (I’m sure many know that walk too).
+She would take my downcast soul with a rejected resume, and through a walk to the jetty and back, be an encouragement, all the while inspiring a new career path (I’m sure many know that walk too).

 Through her son, she would humbly receive the faith once delivered to all the saints.